mpmath/mpmath/doc/manual.rst

 Evaluation of transcendental functions (as well as square roots) is generally performed by computing an approximation with finite precision slightly higher than the target precision, and rounding the result.
 This gives correctly rounded results with a high probability, but can be wrong in exceptional cases.

 Rounding for radix conversion is a slightly tricky business.
-When converting to a binary floating-point number from a decimal string, mpmath writes the number as an exact fraction and performs correct rounding division if the number is of reasonable size (roughly, larger than 10^-100 and smaller than 10^100).
+When converting to a binary floating-point number from a decimal string, mpmath writes the number as an exact fraction and performs correct rounding division if the number is of reasonable size (roughly, larger than 10^-100 and smaller than 10^100), guaranteeing correct rounding.
+If the exponent is enormous, mpmath first performs a floating-point division to reduce it to a manageable size; this can produce a (tiny) rounding error.

 When converting from binary to decimal, mpmath first performs an approximate radix conversion with slightly increased precision, then truncates the resulting decimal number to remove long sequences of trailing 0's and 9's, and finally rounds to nearest, rounding up (away from zero) on a tie.
+The ``decimal`` library could be used to provide more control over the rounding in the binary-to-decimal conversion, and mpmath did do radix conversions via ``decimal`` in older versions, but this was far too slow compared to using a custom algorithm.

 Exponent range
 --------------

-In hardware floating-point arithmetic, the size of the exponent is restricted to a fixed range: regular Python floats have a range between roughly 10^-300 and 10^300.
-Mpmath uses arbitrary precision integers for both the mantissa and the exponent, so numbers can be as large in magnitude as permitted by computer's memory.
+In hardware floating-point arithmetic, the size of the exponent is restricted to a fixed range: regular Python floats have a range between roughly ``10^-300`` and ``10^300``.
+Mpmath uses arbitrary precision integers for both the mantissa and the exponent, so numbers can be as large in magnitude as permitted by the computer's memory.

 Some care may be necessary when working with extremely large numbers.
-Although arithmetic is safe, it is for example futile to attempt to compute ``exp`` of either of the above two numbers.
+Although standard arithmetic operators are safe, it is for example futile to attempt to compute the exponential function of of ``10^100000``.
 Mpmath does not complain when asked to perform such a calculation, but instead chugs away on the problem to the best of its ability, assuming that computer resources are infinite.
 In the worst case, this will be slow and allocate a huge amount of memory; if entirely impossible Python will at some point raise ``OverflowError: long int too large to convert to int``.

-In some situations, it would be more convenient if mpmath would "round" extremely small numbers to 0 and extremely large numbers to ``inf``, and directly raise an exception or return ``nan`` if there is no reasonable chance of finishing a computation.
+In some situations, it might be more convenient if mpmath could "round" extremely small numbers to 0 and extremely large numbers to ``inf``, and directly raise an exception or return ``nan`` if there is no reasonable chance of finishing a computation.
 This option is not available, but could be implemented in the future on demand.

 Compatibility
 -------------

 The floating-point arithmetic provided by processors that conform to the IEEE 754 *double precision* standard has a precision of 53 bits and rounds to nearest.
-(Additional precision and rounding modes are usually available, but regular double precision arithmetic should be the most familiar to Python users, since the Python ``float`` type corresponds to an IEEE double with rounding to nearest on most systems.)
+(Additional precision and rounding modes are available, but regular double precision arithmetic should be the most familiar to Python users, since the Python ``float`` type corresponds to an IEEE double with rounding to nearest on most systems.)

 This corresponds roughly to a decimal accuracy of 15 digits, and is the default precision used by mpmath.
 Thus, under normal circumstances, mpmath should produce identical results to Python ``float`` operations.
-This is not always true, for the following reasons:

-1) Hardware floats have a limited exponent range, as discussed above.
-Machine floats very close to the exponent limit may be rounded subnormally, meaning that they lose precision.
-Python may also raise an exception instead of rounding a ``float`` subnormally.
+This is not always true, mainly due to the simple fact that mpmath is able to produce more accurate results for transcendental functions.
+Machine floats very close to the exponent limit also round subnormally, meaning that they lose precision (Python may raise an exception instead of rounding a ``float`` subnormally).

-2) Hardware floating-point operations don't always round correctly.
-This is commonly the case for hardware implementations of transcendental functions like ``log`` and ``sin``, but even square roots seem to be inaccurate on some systems, and mpmath has been run on at least one modern system where Python's builtin ``float`` multiplication was inaccurate, causing mpmath's float compatibility tests to fail.

-3) Mpmath may of course have bugs.
-(However, the basic arithmetic has been tested fairly thoroughly by now.
-(1) and (2) are the more common causes of discrepancies.)

 Optimization tricks
 ===================

 There are a few tricks that can significantly speed up mpmath code at low to medium precision (up a hundred digits or so):

 * Repeated type conversions from floats, strings and integers are expensive (exceptions: ``n/x``, ``n*x`` and ``x**n`` are fast when ``n`` is an ``int`` and ``x`` is an ``mpf``).
-Pre-evaluate numerical constants that are used repeatedly, such as in the body of a function passed to ``quadts``.
+Numerical constants that are used repeatedly, such as in the body of a function passed to ``quadts``, should be pre-converted to ``mpf`` instances.

 * The JIT compiler `psyco <http://psyco.sourceforge.net/>`_ fairly consistently speeds up mpmath about 2x.

 * An additional 2x gain is possible by using the low-level functions in ``mpmath.lib`` instead of ``mpf`` instances.

 * Changing the rounding mode to *floor* can give a slight speedup.

-Here follows a simple example demonstrating some of these options.
+Here follows a simple example demonstrating some of these optimizations.

 Original algorithm (0.028 seconds)::